Basel Switzerland - Vacation Guide

 In Basel you are surrounded by art and history – the city has the highest density of both galleries and museums in Switzerland and plenty of interesting history.
 Cyclists will feel at home in this bike-friendly town, and can explore the region on the Three-Countries Cycle Route.
 Culinary pleasures are also guaranteed.
 Nowhere in Europe is the concentration of "starred" restaurants as high as in the Three-Countries Region.
 To complete your Basel experience you might also want to take one of the 4 Rhine Fähre crossings.
 It is a boat attached to a steel cable and moved by the currents of the river.
-And visitors should not miss the Tinguely fountain next to Barfüsserplatz while on vacation in Basel, Switzerland.
+Visitors should also make sure to see the Tinguely fountain next to Barfüsserplatz while on vacation in Basel, Switzerland.

 Jungfraujoch is a famous peak in the Bernese Alps, connecting the two four-thousander peaks Jungfrau and Mönch.
 Travel time from Basel is approx. 2.5 hours up to the Jungfraujoch at an altitude of 3,454m/11,332ft.
 The Jungfrau railway has been operating for more than 100 years and is a true engineering marvel.
 The railway journey of the last 7 km/4 mi happens mostly in tunnel and but provides a view point of the Eiger North Face.
 Up on the top you also can see the Aletsch Glacier which is the largest in Europe.